 - Is there a complete Internet radio station list somewhere?
 How can I check if a station I like is supported before I buy?

-With more than 55,000 stations in our data base and more added every week, we cannot list every station.
+With 60,000+ radio stations in our data base and more being added every day, we cannot list every station and update it continually.
 However, you can email us the name of the station and its streaming URL and we will let you know if it is in the data base.
-If it is not, in many cases you can add it to your unit using our free portal as explained in Tech Rap: My Favorites Explained.
+If it is not, in many cases you can add it to your Como model by using our free portal as explained in Tech Rap: My Favorites Explained.